 - Axiom Global Limited

 - Axiom Global (Deutschland) GmbH

 - Axiom Global Solutions Pte Ltd

-We do not tolerate modern slavery either within our business or within our supply chains.
+We do not tolerate modern slavery or human trafficking either within our business or within our supply chains.
 We expect our supply chains (whether direct suppliers or those that directly or indirectly supply our direct suppliers) to share the same values.

-As we provide legal services on a global basis, we have supply chains that supports our business and enables us to provide these services to our clients.
-Our supply chains comprise of a wide range of suppliers from small/medium enterprises to global corporates.
-For example, it includes products and services from technology companies (providing us with I.T hardware and software), maintenance service providers as well as cleaning and catering services for our offices and events.
+As we provide legal services on a global basis, we have supply chains that support our business and enables us to provide these services to our clients.
+Our supply chains comprise a wide range of suppliers from small/medium enterprises to global corporates.
+For example, they include products and services from technology companies (providing us with I.T. hardware and software), maintenance service providers as well as cleaning and catering services for our offices and events.

-Due to the nature of the services we provide and the policies and procedures that we already operate, we consider ourselves to be at “low risk” risk of slavery, unlawful child labour or human trafficking existing within our own business.
-In relation to our supply chains, we continue to make little use of services demanding unskilled labour and those products and services we do consume are sourced from reputable suppliers.
+Due to the nature of the services that we provide and the policies and procedures that we already operate, we consider ourselves to be at “low risk” risk of modern slavery or human trafficking existing within our own business.
+In relation to our supply chains, we continue to make little use of services demanding unskilled labour.
+The products and services we do consume are sourced from reputable suppliers.

-However, we remain vigilant to ensure that this remains the case and that our Supplier Code of Conduct, that sets out the high standard of ethics that we require from our vendors and contractors worldwide, ensures our suppliers are complying with the legislation where required.
+We will, however, continue to remain vigilant to ensure that this remains the case and that our Supplier Code of Conduct, that sets out the high standard of ethics that we require from our suppliers and contractors worldwide, ensures our suppliers are complying with the legislation where required.